w3c/compute-pressure/README.md

 TODO: Proposal for aggregating clock speeds across systems with heterogeneous CPU cores, such as [big.LITTLE](https://en.wikipedia.org/wiki/ARM_big.LITTLE).

+#### Bucketing

+Providing a list of thresholds effectively separates the resource usage into buckets.
+For example, the thresholds list `[0.5, 0.75, 0.9]` defines a 4-bucket scheme, where the buckets cover the ranges 0-0.5, 0.5-0.75, 0.75-0.9, and 0.9-1.0.

+Applications request a number of thresholds in the list provided, but the User Agent may choose to observe a subset of those requested.

+We will recommend that user agents allow at most 5 buckets (4 thresholds) for CPU utilization, and 2 buckets (1 threshold) for CPU speed.

 #### Quantizing values

 Quantizing the aggregated CPU utilization and clock speed reduces the amount of